WADA rules Russia 'non-compliant' in Winter Games blow

 Despite repeated calls for cooperation with international bodies to help rid Russia of doping, local authorities have never acknowledged any state involvement.

-Russian President Vladimir Putin has suggested the allegations were an attempt to sow discontent ahead of the country's presidential elections.
+Russian President Vladimir Putin has suggested the allegations were an attempt to sow discontent ahead of Russia's presidential elections.

 Alexander Zhukov, president of Russia's Olympic Committee, said on Thursday they could not meet any criteria that called for the country to accept that the state was involved in doping.